 Your limited company usually pays Corporation Tax on the profit (‘chargeable gain’) from selling or disposing of an asset.

-Assets are things your company owns, eg:
+Assets are things your company owns, such as:

 - land and property